fieldtrip/website/tutorial/plotting.md

 {% include image src="/assets/img/tutorial/plotting/figure17.png" %}

-The baseline correction computes the power difference compared to the pre-stimuls baseline.
+The baseline correction computes the power difference compared to the pre-stimulus baseline.
 We can also look at the power ratio

     cfg = [];
     cfg.xlim = [0.9 1.3];